Charles Vane, 3rd Marquess of Londonderry: Mines and Collieries Act

 Londonderry led the opposition to the Mines and Collieries Act of 1842 in the House of Lords.
 He is reported to have raged furiously against any attempt to deny the collieries the use of child labour.
 Speaking on behalf of the Yorkshire Coal-Owners Association, Londonderry said "With respect to the age at which males should be admitted into mines, the members of this association have unanimously agreed to fix it at eight years...
 In the thin coal mines it is more especially requisite that boys, varying in age from eight to fourteen, should be employed; as the underground roads could not be made of sufficient height for taller persons without incurring an outlay so great as to render the working of such mines unprofitable".

+Londonderry was a major participant in the Limitation of the Vend, a long-standing price fixing combination of north eastern mine owners.
+He was widely blamed for its eventual collapse.

 Irish famine

 By the time of the outbreak of the Great Irish Famine in 1845, Londonderry was one of the ten richest men in the United Kingdom.
-While many landlords made efforts to mitigate the worst effects of the famine on their tenants, Londonderry was criticised for meanness: he and his wife gave only £30 to the local relief committee but spent £15,000 renovating Mount Stewart, their Irish home, and on grounds of "personal inconvenience" rejected rent reductions (for which he was excoriated by James MacKnight in the Presbyterian weekly, the Banner of Ulster).
+While many landlords made efforts to mitigate the worst effects of the famine on their tenants, Londonderry was criticised for meanness: he and his wife gave only £30 to the local relief committee but spent £15,000 renovating Mount Stewart, their Irish home.

+In contrast to his neighbour, the Marquess of Downshire, he rejected rent reductions (for which he was excoriated by James MacKnight in the Presbyterian weekly, the Banner of Ulster).
+Invoking the admonitions of the Prime Minister Lord Russell and of his predecessor Sir Robert Peel, he advised his tenants "to help themselves and heaven will help them": only the most "supine and inert" among them could be "suffering in any serious degree under the failure of the potato".

 During the tenant right campaign of the early 1850s, Londonderry insisted on his full rights and this alienated many of his tenants.
 He was in disagreement over this question with his eldest son and heir Frederick, who was more liberally inclined.